actualbudget/docs/docs/vision.md

 * Clean and fast user experience
   * Fully usable across all devices, offline and online
-  * Multiple budgets, each one accessible by multiple users
+  * Multiple budgets, each one reachable by multiple devices
   * Accessible application

 ### Third-party use